CruGlobal/voke-react-native/README.md

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

-## Simple Messaging App
+## Voke App

-A simple messaging app
+React Native application for an iOS and Android version of the Voke messaging application